Characterizing Positively Invariant Sets: Inductive and Topological Methods: Preliminaries

 \section{Preliminaries}

 A system of autonomous ordinary differential equations (ODEs) has the form:

 where $x_i'$ stands for the time derivative $\frac{d x_i}{dt}$ and $f = (f_1,f_2,\dots,f_n)$ is a vector-valued continuous function (which defines a \emph{vector field} on $\mathbb{R}^n$); we will write such a system more concisely as $x'=f(x)$.
 We will denote by $\varphi(\cdot, x)$ the solution to the initial value problem $x'=f(x)$, with initial value $x \in \mathbb{R}^n$.
 We will only consider systems in which solutions to initial value problems always exist (at least locally) and are unique (e.g. local Lipschitz continuity of $f$ is sufficient to guarantee this property).
-When we quantify solutions over time $t$, it only makes sense to consider $t$ in the \emph{maximal interval of existence} $I_{x}$, which in our case exists for any $x$ and contains $0$.
+When we quantify solutions over time $t$, we only consider $t$ in the \emph{maximal interval of existence} $I_{x}$, which in our case exists for any $x$ and contains $0$.
 In order to simplify our presentation, we will quantify over ``all forward time'' by writing $\forall~t\geq0$ with the understanding that $\varphi(\cdot,x)$ may only be defined for $t \in I_{x}$.
-The mapping $\varphi$ is known as the (local) \emph{flow} of the vector field $f$. \begin{definition}[Positively invariant set] Given system of ODEs $x'=f(x)$, a set $S\subseteq \mathbb{R}^n$ is \emph{positively invariant} if and only if no solution starting inside $S$ can leave $S$ in the future, i.e. just when the following holds:
+We refer to the mapping $\varphi$ as the (local) \emph{flow} of the vector field $f$. \begin{definition}[Positively invariant set] Given a system of ODEs $x'=f(x)$, a set $S\subseteq \mathbb{R}^n$ is \emph{positively invariant} if and only if no solution starting inside $S$ can leave $S$ in the future, i.e. just when the following holds:

 \end{definition}